A monthly payment IVA normally lasts 5-6 years. However it may be possible to settle the Arrangement early if a lump sum can be raised.

 Given this the offer is made on the basis that it will only be available in return for the early settlement of your Arrangement and no further payments being required.

 If you are a home owner it may be possible to release equity from your property.
-This is generally required in the 5th year of your agreement as standard.
-However if you can raise cash early in this way your creditors will often be prepared to take it to settle the Arrangement immediately
+If you can raise cash in this way your creditors will often be prepared to take it to settle the Arrangement immediately

-It is possible to remortgage your property during an IVA if the purpose is to settle the agreement early.
+It is possible to remortgage your property to pay off an IVA early.
 However it is normally only available if you have at least 15% equity.

 Using a Windfall to settle an IVA